 Another benefit of an integrated system is the ability to simultaneously monitor all its constituent elements and flag up any that are behaving anomalously.
-For instance, when installing a new software package on a fleet of unmanned air systems, we can compare the performance of all the units in operation to identify when one may have been compromised.
+For instance, when installing a new software package on a fleet of unmanned air surface and sub-surface systems, we can compare the performance of all the units in operation to identify when one may have been compromised.